AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cron-tasks-lock-tasks-from-other-groups.md

       ```
 1. Save the file and push updates to the Staging and Production environments (the same way you do it for Integration environments).

->![info]
+>[!NOTE]
 >
->Note: There’s no need to transfer old cron configurations where multiple `cron:run` are present to the new cron schedule; the regular `cron:run` task, added as described above, is enough.
+>There’s no need to transfer old cron configurations where multiple `cron:run` are present to the new cron schedule; the regular `cron:run` task, added as described above, is enough.
 Though, it is required to transfer your custom jobs if you had any.

 ### Check if you have self-managed cron enabled (only for Cloud Pro Staging and Production)